Grieve a vision, gain a new world.

 We take personal responsibility.
 When we make mistakes, we apologize first.
 Then we correct it using targeted actions that create an even better result.

 Even if something is trendy or has been done before, it doesn’t mean we should be replicated.
 We give ourselves the freedom to rethink the status quo and the best solution out loud.

 We’re honest about the work that’s needed to make big goals happen.
 We don’t promise the moon and sun, nor will we sacrifice purpose in order to be everything to everybody.

-Taryn has reached millions of readers and viewers through national publications and media— like The 74, 30 in 30 podcast, Medium, Smart Brief, and The Hechinger Report— where her she's helped audiences solve complex problems within their organizations and life.
+Taryn has reached millions of readers and viewers through national publications and media—like The 74, Smart Brief, and The Hechinger Report—where she's helped audiences solve complex problems within their organizations and life.
 Today, she strategizes for schools and businesses in the Meta verse!

 Our vision is for today's leaders to be:

 Diverse.
 Creating conscious innovations and out-of-this-world advancements that breed a culture of kindness and worthiness for every human.

 Well paid.
 Empowered, efficient members of our communities that help develop a purpose-filled world that we’ve never experienced before.

 Confident in their own skin.
 Walking into any as themselves— not over prepping and over promising, simply to earn one's kindness, respect, or benefit of the doubt.
 Why?
 Because it's already granted to everyone.

 Our vision is for schools to cultivate the next generation of doers by: